mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_2-19-2024.md

 - Document and capture visual interactions of ZigBee devices.

 #### Key Points
+- Collaborated with the team to implement an echo function within Josh's messaging structure.
+This will be handled in the Data Access Layer.
+- Introduced a TLS web certificate and associated keys, facilitating the transition from HTTP to HTTPS for enhanced security.
+It's very important to note that the web certificate will require trust from users.
+This should be further looked at.
+- Initiated the documentation process detailing the integration and installation procedures of the TLS web certificate, ensuring comprehensive understanding and reference for other project members.

 #### Next Week Goals
+- Have discussions with the frontend/security members to review the implementation of the TLS web certificate and advance it.
+- Assist in finalizing the communication structure of the ZigBee network.
+- Initiate physical testing of ZigBee devices, along with documenting and capturing visual interactions of the ZigBee devices.
+- Collaborate with other teams to define lighting functions for different areas.

 ### ❖ Joshua Murillo